learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ### `GROUP BY`

-Lastly, we'll talk about the handy aggregate function `GROUP BY`.
+Lastly, you'll talk about the handy aggregate function `GROUP BY`.
 Like its name suggests, it groups your results by a given column.

 Let's take our table of cats